jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 # cortex-m33

 additional resources:
-- https://developer.arm.com/documentation/ka001260/latest/ (`muls` stals for additional cycle)
+- https://developer.arm.com/documentation/ka001260/latest/ (`muls` stalls for additional cycle)

 uses `DWT.CYCCNT`, it must be initialized by application, otherwise will not work